 Step #4.
 Set enhanced Magento analytics e-commerce tracking

 Last but not least step is setting enhanced e-commerce tracking for Magento 2.
-Go back to your GA account.
+Go back to analytics.
 On the left dashboard, you will find Ecommerce Settings click on it:

 There you need to turn on Enable Ecommerce and Enable Enhanced Ecommerce Reporting.
 Don’t forget to save the changes to finish the setting of Magento Google Analytics e-commerce tracking extension.

 Step #5.
 Check if everything works correctly